United Klans of America

 The United Klans of America Inc. (UKA), based in Alabama, is a Ku Klux Klan organization active in the United States.
 Led by Robert Shelton, the UKA peaked in membership in the late 1960s and 1970s, and it was the most violent Klan organization of its time.
-Its headquarters was the Anglo-Saxon Club outside Tuscaloosa, Alabama.
+Its headquarters were the Anglo-Saxon Club outside Tuscaloosa, Alabama.

 The organization was linked to the 16th Street Baptist Church bombing in Birmingham, Alabama, that killed four young girls; the murder of Viola Liuzzo near Selma in 1965, and the lynching of teenager Michael Donald in Mobile in 1981.
-Because of murder charges and convictions, some of the UKA's most well-known members included Thomas E. Blanton, Jr., Bobby Frank Cherry, Herman Cash, Robert Chambliss, Bennie Hays, Henry Hays, and James Knowles.
+Because of murder charges and convictions, some of the UKA's most well-known members included Thomas E. Blanton Jr., Bobby Frank Cherry, Herman Cash, Robert Chambliss, Bennie Hays, Henry Hays, and James Knowles.
 Robert Shelton died at the age of 73 in 2003 in Tuscaloosa from a heart attack.

 In 1987 the UKA was sued for civil damages stemming from the murder of Michael Donald; the damages awarded by the jury bankrupted the organization.
 Many former members of the group now purportedly belong to other Ku Klux Klan organizations such as The True Ku Klux Klan.

 History

 During the Civil Rights Movement in the Southern United States, members of the United States Klan and the KKK joined forces in 1960 in order to resist and suppress change.
 In July 1961, Robert Shelton, the son of a member of the KKK, settled in Alabama after his discharge from the Air Force.
 He rose to become the dominant figure or the Imperial Wizard, of the UKA after his "Alabama Knights" group merged with the "Invisible Empire, United Klans, Knights of the Ku Klux Klan of America, Inc.", Georgia Knights, and Carolina Units, forming the United Klans of America (UKA).

-The increase in activism in the 1965s resulted in the UKA reaching a peak of active members and sympathetic support, with numbers estimated at 26,000 to 33,000 throughout the South in 1965.
+The increase in activism in the 1960s resulted in the UKA reaching a peak of active members and sympathetic support, with numbers estimated at 26,000 to 33,000 throughout the South in 1965.
 It was the largest KKK faction in the world, in a highly decentralized organization.
 The organization was most popular in North Carolina, where by 1966 over half of all UKA members resided.
 The UKA disseminated its messages through a newsletter known as The Fiery Cross, which was printed in Swartz, Louisiana.
 However, membership began to slip once the group was linked to criminal activity, and after Shelton served a one-year term in prison for contempt of the United States Congress in 1969.
 In the early 1970s, UKA membership dropped from tens of thousands to somewhere between 3500 and 4000.
 Some members continued to enact violence.
 By the 1980s, membership dropped to around 900.